sriramrokkam/k8s-training/Further Reading.md

 - More on networking?
 The [Life of a Packet](https://www.youtube.com/watch?v=0Omvgd7Hg1I) talk by Google's Michael Rubin at KubeCon EU '17 can be found [here on YouTube](https://www.youtube.com/watch?v=0Omvgd7Hg1I).

 - If you are more into reading - here is a very good [blog post](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/) about networking in Kubernetes context.

+- If you are more into doing things - there is a [kubeCon2020 tutorial](https://www.youtube.com/watch?v=InZVNuKY5GY&list=PLj6h78yzYM2O1wlsM-Ma-RYhfT5LKq0XC&index=16&t=0s) digging into it.

 - SE radio: [container networking talk](http://www.se-radio.net/2018/10/se-radio-episode-341-michael-hausenblas-on-container-networking/)